Egorundel/yolov7_and_tensorrt-cpp-inference/README.md

 save_file_paths(train_dir, output_file)
 ```

+* If you did not have ready-made txt files, but only the annotations folder with the file .json, then you need:
+  - split the file .json for three files .json
+  you can do this using [pyodi coco split](https://gradiant.github.io/pyodi/reference/apps/coco-split/ "pyodi coco split")
+    - to do this, install pyodi into the system by typing in the terminal
+      ```shell pip install pyodi```
+    - and run the following code in the terminal first once:
+      ```shell pyodi coco random-split YOUR_PATH_TO_JSON.json ./random_coco_split --val-percentage 0.3 ```
+    - In fact, we got two .json file.
+This is **train**, where there is 70% of the data and **val**, where there is 30% of the data.
+Now, according to the same principle, we will split the **val** data into **val** and **test**.
+To do this, specify in --val-percentage not 0.3, but 0.1.
+      ```shell pyodi coco random-split YOUR_PATH_TO_SECOND_JSON_AFTER_PREVIOUS_CODE.json ./random_coco_split --val-percentage 0.1 ```

+As a result, we get 3 files: train (70% of the data), val (20% of the data) and test (10% of the data).
+- Next we need to turn these .json files to txt files.

 ___

 Next you need to create **custom.yaml** in the ***data*** folder.
 You can do this with the following commands (run in the terminal):